mongodb/docs/source/includes/steps-configure-azure-encryption-for-project.rst

              of the Active Directory tenant.

          * - Secret
-           - Enter one of the application's non-expired :guilabel:`Passwords`.
+           - Enter one of the application's non-expired Client Secrets.

          * - Azure Environment
            - Select the Azure cloud your Active Directory tenant lives in.